amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 At this point you can go to the Dashboard page and verify that:

+* The OUS state becomes _Verified_, then _DeliveryInProgress_
-* The substate of the OUS becomes _IngestionTriggered_, ... until it completes at _ProductsIngested_
+  * The OUS substate becomes _IngestionTriggered_, ... until it completes at _ProductsIngested_

+* The OUS state becomes _Delivered_

 * [The EU cache](http://localhost:8000/) at `http://localhost:8000` should show you a products directory (which you can navigate down to the bottommost _products_ directory and view its contents) and a zipped Weblog for that Pipeline execution.
 [The EU weblogs cache](`http://localhost:8000/weblogs/`) should show an expanded Weblog.

 * [The JAO cache](http://localhost:8001) at `http://localhost:8001` should be identical to the EU one

-* Tables _Pipeline reports_, _NGAS documents_, _Products metadata_ and _Delivery status_ of the dashboard should display consistent information.
+* Tables _Pipeline reports_, _NGAS documents_, _Products metadata_ and _Delivery status_ of the dashboard should display consistent information:
+  * One Pipeline report and one Delivery status
+  * Six files in NGAS (5 data products and one ZIP file)
+  * Five product metadata records
+  * Zero unread messages

 If you prefer not to use the Dashboard you can query the database from the command line instead.
 For instance:
 `curl -H "Content-Type: application/json localhost:5984/pipeline-reports/_all_docs`